 5 Tips For Helping A Friend Cope With Grief

 Grief is a nearly universal experience—but it is one that people can experience in vastly different ways.
 While many of us know how it feels to lose a loved one, we may not always know what to say or do to help someone else cope with grief.
 If your friend has lost someone close to them, your support can be meaningful, potentially making a significant difference in their ability to process their feelings, get things done, and heal.
-If you’re looking for strategies to help someone who is recently bereaved, there are several tips to keep in mind.
+If you’re looking for strategies for helping a grieving friend, there are several tips to keep in mind.
 Read on to learn more about what your friend may be experiencing during the grieving process and how you can make this period in their life more comfortable and less lonely.

 iStock/PeopleImages